 “It is a sobering revelation that every woman—every woman—who has spent time in the workforce in the last two decades can tell at least one story about being the object of sexual harassment.”
-So said conservative Ninth Circuit Court of Appeals Chief Judge Alex Kozinski after being faced with yet another claim of sexual harassment in the workforce.
+So said conservative Ninth Circuit Court of Appeals Chief Judge Alex Kozinski after being faced with yet another claim of sex harassment in the workforce.
 According to a Cornell Law Review, up to 90 percent of women in the United States workforce have been the victims of some form of sexual harassment on the job.
-More than fifty percent of sexual harassment victims do not report it, let alone seek out the best sexual harassment attorneys that they can find to help them.
+More than fifty percent of sex harassment victims do not report it, let alone seek out the best sexual harassment attorneys that they can find to help them.

-As experienced attorneys in this area of law, we know that the impact of sexual harassment is clear and undisputable.
+As experienced attorneys in this area of law, we know that the impact of sexual harassment is clear and indisputable.
 A recent Cleveland State Law Review Article entitled “The Present State of Sexual Harassment Law” reported that 90 to 95 percent of sexually harassed women suffer from some form of debilitating stress reaction, including anxiety, depression, headaches, sleep disorders, weight loss or gain, nausea, lowered self-esteem and sexual dysfunction.
 Sexual harassment victims suffer financial loss on top of the emotional trauma: a study of federal employees reported that each year sexual harassment victims lose 973,000 hours in unpaid leave, amounting to $4.4 million in wages.
 Again, this is only the amounts for federal employees, and does not include women sexually harassed by bosses in the private sector.

 Quid Pro Quo Sexual Harassment